 Know Your Rights: Same-Sex Marriage

-Frequently Asked Questions Last Updated: June 26, 2013
+Frequently Asked Questions Last Updated: July 9, 2015

-Getting Married in California
+Getting married in California

-3. What do we have to do to marry in California?
+2. What do we have to do to marry in California?

 Both partners must go together to the county office, fill out the marriage license application, and present a government issued picture ID and proof that you are over 18 years old.
 (If either or both is younger than 18, different procedures apply.)
 Some counties have their marriage license applications posted online so you can fill them out before you arrive at the County Clerk's office.
 The license fee varies by county but generally is less than $100.
 No blood test or health certificate is required.
-Call ahead or visit the county's website to learn the hours, locations and fees of the county offices that issue licenses.
+Call ahead or visit the county's website to learn the hours, locations, and fees of the county offices that issue licenses.

 The marriage license is valid for 90 days, which means you have 90 days to go get married.
 Your marriage can be performed anywhere in California.
 The person who performs your ceremony must be authorized to solemnize marriages in California and must complete and sign your marriage license after the ceremony.
 In addition, at least one witness 18 years old or older must sign the marriage license.
 The license then becomes your marriage certificate, which must be returned to the same county in which you obtained the license for filing within ten days of the ceremony.
 You may also be able to have your ceremony performed at the county office on the same day you obtain a marriage license for an additional fee.

-4. Who can marry us?
+3. Who can marry us?

 In California, persons who are legally authorized to solemnize marriage ceremonies include: clergy members; active and retired state court judges and court commissioners and assistant commissioners; commissioners of civil marriages or retired commissioners of civil marriage; justices or retired justices of the U.S. Supreme Court or judges, magistrate judges, retired judges, or retired magistrate judges of other federal courts; state legislators or constitutional officers of the state; and members of Congress who represent a district within this state.